Rid1Whitehead/OBS-MIDI-Controller/README.md

 ### General Usage

-3. Set the MIDI port if you're using MIDI for triggering recordings.
+3. Set the listening IP address and port for the audio recording software (e.g. REAPER)

 4. Add OBS instances by providing their IP addresses, WebSocket ports, and passwords.

 5. Connect to the OBS instances using the "Connect" button.

-6. Start and stop recordings using the web interface or MIDI signals.
+6. Start and stop recordings using the web interface.

 ## Adding OBS Instances